Harassment and Sexual Misconduct Resources

-Any faculty, staff, coach, or resident advisor not listed in the offices above is required to report an incident of sexual misconduct to the Title IX Coordinator.
+Any faculty, staff, coach, or community advisor not listed in the offices above is required to report an incident of sexual misconduct to the Title IX Coordinator.

-Speak with Catherine Berryman, Director of Community Standards (Title IX Coordinator) to report the incident and/or discuss pursuing a formal complaint through College procedures (315-859-4020).
+Speak with Catherine Berryman, Director of Title IX & Civil Rights Compliance to report the incident and/or discuss pursuing a formal complaint through College procedures (315-859-4020).

-Conversations will be kept private, but the Title IX Coordinator is required to take some form of action in order to prevent further acts from occurring on our campus.
+Conversations will be kept private, but the Director of Title IX is required to take some form of action in order to prevent further acts from occurring on our campus.

-Contact Campus Safety or the Title IX Coordinator to arrange for a meeting with the New York State Police or the Oneida County Sheriff.
+Contact Campus Safety or the Title IX Director to arrange for a meeting with the New York State Police or the Oneida County Sheriff.

 Contact the New York State Police directly at 1-844-845-7269.